Claypuppet/SensorReporter/README.md

 # SensorReporter
-Some platformio library / framework to try something
+A platformio library / framework to try something